pxlbit228/albion-radar-deatheye-2pc/README.md

 Next guide is for pair of Windows PC (or VM with Windows) and another PC.

+PCs should be in the same network, and if you are going to use VM, make sure that it uses NAT or Bridged network adapter

 #### Install some required components (only first time) on 1st PC (or VM)

 ### 1st PC (or VM) for radar